ScanMountGoat/ArcExplorer/README.md

 Download and install the Microsoft [.NET Core 3.1 desktop runtime](https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/?utm_source=getdotnetcore&utm_medium=referral
 ) if you haven't already.
 Make sure to install the version to run desktop apps.

 The latest version of the program can be downloaded from [releases](https://github.com/ScanMountGoat/ArcExplorer/releases).
-Report any bugs in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).
+Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).

 On Windows, open the program by double clicking ArcExplorer.exe.
 On Linux, open a terminal in the executable directory and run `dotnet ArcExplorer.dll`.
 Mac OS support isn't planned at this time, but it should be possible to build ArcExplorer, SmashArcNet, and smash-arc for Mac OS from source.